samus-io/tablab-steps/steps/RLPDoDWU0U2NHFS0x2IjPnkAHweH39NKUUn/en/README.md

 * `Information disclosure` arises as a security vulnerability in web applications when sensitive or confidential information is exposed to unauthorized users who should not have access to it.
   * This can include `Personally identifiable information (PII)` such as usernames, email addresses, and identification numbers, as well as technical details like server versions, source code, internal IP addresses, and more.
 * The exposure of technical information enables attackers to identify vulnerabilities in outdated components and understand the application's architecture, increasing the likelihood of successful attacks.
-Additionally, granting access to sensitive data expands the attack surface, raising the probability of exploitation.
+On the other hand, granting access to sensitive data expands the attack surface, raising the probability of exploitation.

 ## Common scenarios involving information disclosure